 In essence, effective governance in India will rest on the following pillars:

+a.
 Pro-people agenda that fulfils the aspirations of the society as well as individual,

+b.
 Pro-active in anticipating and responding to their needs,

+c.
 Participative, by involvement of citizens,

+d.
 Empowering women in all aspects

+e.
 Inclusion of all groups, with special attention to the economically weak (garib), the SC, ST and OBC communities, the rural sector and farmers (gaon and kisan), youth and all categories of minorities.

+f.
 Equality of opportunity to our country’s youth,

+g.
 Transparency through the use of technology to make government visible and responsive.

 In the context of governance structures, the changed requirements of our country, point to the need for setting up an institution that serves as a Think Tank of the government – a directional and policy dynamo.
 The proposed institution has to provide governments at the central and state levels with relevant strategic and technical advice across the spectrum of key elements of policy.
 This includes matters of national and international import on the economic front, dissemination of best practices from within the country as well as from other nations, the infusion of new policy ideas and specific issue-based support.
 The institution has to be able to respond to the changing and more integrated world that India is part of.

 An important evolutionary change from the past will be replacing a centre-to-state one-way flow of policy by a genuine and continuing partnership with the states.
 The institution must have the necessary resources, knowledge, skills and, ability to act with speed to provide the strategic policy vision for the government as well as deal with contingent issues.

 Perhaps most importantly, the institution must adhere to the tenet that while incorporating positive influences from the world, no single model can be transplanted from outside into the Indian scenario.
 We need to find our own strategy for growth.
 The new institution has to zero in on what will work in and for India.
 It will be a Bharatiya approach to development.